 Introduction

-Contract Workforce Management - Billing Project is an initiative by Aditya Birla, which aims to automate the Bill Generation and Approval process for Contractors which is currently being conducted manually.
-The proposed portal will be built to utilize cloud native application framework, which will help to cater all the benefits of cloud services to this structure.
+Contract Workforce Management - Billing Project is an initiative by Ultratech Cement, which aims to automate the CWFM Billing process for Contractors which is currently being conducted manually.
+The proposed solution will be built to utilize future ready application framework.

 Business Functional Requirements